 - Hips should be able to move freely and not be inhibited by the front cushion of the device.

-- Make as large a movement as possible.
-As far down as possible and as far up as possible.
+- Make the largest possible movement.
+As far down and as far up as possible.

-- Keep your spine, low back and neck in a position that is neutral for you.
+- Keep your spine, low back and neck in a position that is neutral to you.
 Don't look too far up or down.

-- Start slowly at the bottom and try to gain more speed as you go higher.
+- Start slowly at the bottom and as you get higher, try to gain more speed.

-When do you do these exercises and how do you grab "extra" weight?
+When do you do these exercises and how do you pack "extra" weight?

 This exercise is best done after your big exercise on a pull day, after your deadlift.
-When you have this movement pattern properly ingrained, you have several options for some extra weight:
+Once you have this movement pattern properly ingrained you will have multiple options for some extra weight:

 - Weight Discs